jackiexubm/finalProject/README.md

 -add menu and milestones on pause menu
 -update graphics
--menu (Title, play, key presses, gist of game)/ end game screen (have a restart button) Display stats -problems with devil: if you stand diagonally from it and wait for it to walk to you it wont shoot you also it has no unit collision with zombies or the player and it gets drawn below all zombies so if its clustered we dont see it at all and it doesnt turn when it shoots just stays in same direction
+-menu (Title, play, key presses, gist of game)/ end game screen (have a restart button) Display stats -bugs to fix: if you stand diagonally from it and wait for it to walk to you it wont shoot you has no unit collision with zombies or the player gets drawn below all other zombies doesnt turn when it shoots;just stays in same direction healthpack not spawning